Casper1131/UTECH/README.md

 - Built with **Vanilla CSS** for layout and responsiveness.
 - **Vanilla JS** used for lightweight interactivity (counter animations, form handling, smooth scroll).
-- Color palette defined with CSS custom properties for easy theming.
-- All assets (icons, placeholders) are ready for replacement with final photography and copy.

-## Next Steps

-1. Review the Figma prototypes with the stakeholder team.
-2. Finalize real student/faculty photography.
-3. Copywriting for program descriptions and admissions pages.
-4. Accessibility audit (color contrast, ARIA labels, keyboard navigation).

 ## Team Members